Singatha/news-articles/README.md

 # News Article

-A news article application technical assignment that fetches data from the News API (https://newsapi.org/) and displays it on the UI built using react.
+A technical assignment to create a news article application that fetches data from the News API (https://newsapi.org/) and displays it on the UI built using react.

 ## Run Locally